gettalong/hexapdf/man/man1/hexapdf.1.md

 `-p` *PASSWORD*, `--password` *PASSWORD*

 : The password to decrypt the *PDF*.
 Use **-** for *PASSWORD* for reading it from standard input.

+Examples:

+* `hexapdf files input.pdf`

+  Lists the embedded files in the `input.pdf`.

+* `hexapdf files input.pdf -e 1`

+  Extracts the embedded file with index 1 from `input.pdf`.

+* `hexapdf files -a invoice.xml -d "Invoice data" -a custom.xml input.pdf output.pdf`

+  Attaches the files `invoice.xml` and `custom.xml` to the `input.pdf` and stores the result in `output.pdf`.
+The first file `invoice.xml` is stored together with a short description.

 ### fonts